|Doc's Daily Weather Report

 In the NW Caribbean Sea

-Today, skies will be partly sunny.
-Winds will be ESE this morning at 10 mph or less; increasing to 15 mph to 25 mph from the ENE this afternoon and evening.
-Seas will be moderate to rough at 1 to 4 feet or higher.
+Today, skies will be hazy due to a large area of smoke over the Gulf of Honduras and Central America.
+Visibility is forecast to be 3NM or less.
+Winds will be light and variable in direction at 10 mph or less during the day; increasing to 10 mph to 20 mph from the E this evening.
+Seas will be moderate to calm at 1 to 3 feet.

-The air temperatures will range from the high 70s (ºF) to the mid 80s (ºF) or 24ºC to 26ºC.
+The air temperatures will range from the high 70s (ºF) to the high 80s (ºF) or 24ºC to 26ºC.

 The Tides: Moon and Sun

 low tide 3:18 am LT Moon Rise – 7:31 am LT

 high tide 8:30 am LT Moon Set – 6:30 pm LT

 low tide 3:15 pm LT Sunrise – 5:32 am LT